IDImmune/ImmunRecog/index.md

 # tropicbird83's Website

 Our lab is dedicated to exploring immune recognition across various interfaces, including phagosomes, mitochondria, and mucosal surfaces etc., at both the cellular and organismal levels.
-One of our primary ongoing projects involves PhagoPL, an innovative proximity-labeling technique we have developed to perform proteomic analysis of phagosomal proteins.
+One of our primary ongoing projects involves PhagoPL, an innovative proximity-labeling technique we have developed to perform proteomic analysis of phagosomal proteins

 {% include section.html %}